astoeckel/phd_thesis/README.md

 This image is compatible with a standard KVM/QEMU VM (for example, use `virt-manager` or *Boxes* do create a new VM).

-The username and password are (you can log in via SSH)
+The username and password are (you can log in via SSH):
 ```
 thesis_user
 HTVwkwbxdBdcc4B
 ```

-Within the VM execute the `download_thesis_and_data.sh` to download the experiment data from OSF, this repository from `GitHub` and to build the thesis PDF.
-This will re-generate all figures, which requires some time (about 15-60 minutes depending on your machine) and a copious amount of RAM.
+Within the VM, execute the `download_thesis_and_data.sh` to download the experiment data from OSF, this repository from GitHub, and to build the thesis PDF.

+Note that this will re-generate all figures.
+This process requires some time (about 15-60 minutes depending on your machine) and a copious amount of RAM.

 ### Running the experiments